Quantum mind: Penrose and Hameroff

 Theoretical physicist Roger Penrose and anaesthesiologist Stuart Hameroff collaborated to produce the theory known as "orchestrated objective reduction" (Orch-OR).
 Penrose and Hameroff initially developed their ideas separately and later collaborated to produce Orch-OR in the early 1990s.
 They reviewed and updated their theory in 2013.

 Penrose's argument stemmed from Gödel's incompleteness theorems.
 In his first book on consciousness, The Emperor's New Mind (1989), he argued that while a formal system cannot prove its own consistency, Gödel's unprovable results are provable by human mathematicians.
 Penrose took this to mean that human mathematicians are not formal proof systems and not running a computable algorithm.
 According to Bringsjord and Xiao, this line of reasoning is based on fallacious equivocation on the meaning of computation.
 In the same book, Penrose wrote: "One might speculate, however, that somewhere deep in the brain, cells are to be found of single quantum sensitivity.
 If this proves to be the case, then quantum mechanics will be significantly involved in brain activity."

 Penrose determined that wave function collapse was the only possible physical basis for a non-computable process.
 Dissatisfied with its randomness, he proposed a new form of wave function collapse that occurs in isolation and called it objective reduction.
 He suggested each quantum superposition has its own piece of spacetime curvature and that when these become separated by more than one Planck length, they become unstable and collapse.
 Penrose suggested that objective reduction represents neither randomness nor algorithmic processing but instead a non-computable influence in spacetime geometry from which mathematical understanding and, by later extension, consciousness derives.

 Hameroff provided a hypothesis that microtubules would be suitable hosts for quantum behavior.
 Microtubules are composed of tubulin protein dimer subunits.
 The dimers each have hydrophobic pockets that are 8 nm apart and may contain delocalized π electrons.
 Tubulins have other smaller non-polar regions that contain π-electron-rich indole rings separated by about 2 nm.
 Hameroff proposed that these electrons are close enough to become entangled.
 He originally suggested that the tubulin-subunit electrons would form a Bose–Einstein condensate, but this was discredited.
 He then proposed a Frohlich condensate, a hypothetical coherent oscillation of dipolar molecules, but this too was experimentally discredited.

-In other words, there is a missing link between physics and neuroscience.
 For instance, the proposed predominance of A-lattice microtubules, more suitable for information processing, was falsified by Kikkawa et al., who showed that all in vivo microtubules have a B lattice and a seam.
-The proposed existence of gap junctions between neurons and glial cells was also falsified.
 Orch-OR predicted that microtubule coherence reaches the synapses through dendritic lamellar bodies (DLBs), but De Zeeuw et al. proved this impossible by showing that DLBs are micrometers away from gap junctions.